The House and Garden - A historical view of three generations gardening on the same land

 Our home, circa 1912, just after it was built by my grandfather.

 Pius moved into the home in 1910 before the road was completed, and before electricity and plumbing was installed down the street.
 He moved in with his young family of seven boys, John ( Jimmy), Frank, Theodore, Joseph, Vitty ( my dad), Vincent and Robert.
+My father Vitty Mattus died in 2014 at 100 years old.

 My Uncle Frank and my father Vitty, circa 1929, when they started a landscape business ( see the painted text on the truck).